 My husband and I were sitting around the table in the church gym one Sunday morning waiting for our class to start.
 But while we were waiting, we struck up a conversation with another couple we had never really spoken to before.

-So when the topic turned to homesteading needless to say we were stunned.
-We hadn’t met anyone in our class that were homesteaders up until this point.
+So when the topic turned to homestead, we were stunned.
+We hadn’t met anyone in our class that was homesteaders up until this point.

 However, we were even more shocked when they told us they were beekeepers.
 I had always wanted to keep bees but hadn’t had the courage to make that kind of investment in something I didn’t know much about at the time.
 Never did I dream that they’d give us a hive to test out for a season.